Why Your Dog Follows You to the Bathroom and Other Weird Pet Quirks- Explained!

-It is believed it is a leftover behavior from when they weren't domesticated.
+It is believed that this behavior comes from when they weren't domesticated by humans.
 In the wild, dogs will circle over a spot to make it into a comfortable nest for them to sleep in, crushing down the grass and moving sticks and rocks out of the way.
 So in the home, they are doing this to make a nest before they can relax and go to sleep.

 Why Does My Cat Bring Dead Animals in the House?

 Nothing is more disgusting than finding a dead mouse or bird at the paws of a furry feline friend, but perhaps this gesture shouldn't be so looked down upon.